-5 Things to Consider About Commercializing a New Drug in Latin America
+5 Things to Consider When Commercializing a New Drug in Latin America

 Some of the over 8,000 drugs in development are poised to be breakthrough treatments that will substantially improve or save patients’ lives.
 The pharmaceutical companies developing these revolutionary medications have at least two goals: ensuring their research investment is profitable and making sure the drug is available to help any person who needs it.

 If your company is developing a new drug, you may be ready to achieve these goals in your existing or developed markets, but what about new ones, like Latin America and other emerging markets?
 If you haven’t done it before, that’s an entirely different matter.

 Here are five points to consider to minimize risk and maximize value when your drug is entering an emerging market.

 During the clinical trial process, it’s typical to analyze different regions’ or countries’ probable need for the drug.
 Having data on different patient populations is important not only for regulatory, clinical and payer purposes, but also for setting commercialization strategies.
 Understanding the local population helps you better plan for and understand the risks as well as the drug’s value relevant to the region.

 Beyond knowing the patient population, understanding local market factors — including the best pathways to access patients and physicians to conform to distribution and treatment guidelines unique to the local market — is crucial to assessing your product’s value.
 Including these factors in your value assessment model is key to pricing your product correctly and setting accurate revenue forecasts for a market.

 No matter how effective and innovative your product is, your competition could obstruct its success in a market.
 This is why you need to understand the competition in the markets where you plan to release your product.
 Relative value is an important consideration when doing profit forecasting, and knowing your competitors can help you devise a strategy that takes those potential threats out of the picture.